 Financial liabilities are classified, at initial recognition, as loans and borrowings and payables, as appropriate.

 All financial liabilities are recognised initially at fair value and, in the case of borrowings and trade and other payables, net of directly attributable transaction costs.

-The Fund's financial liabilities include trade and other payables and borrowings.
+The Fund's financial liabilities includes other payables.